NgrDavid/device.syringepump/App/README.md

-# Syringe Pump GUI
+# Harp.SyringePump.App

 This repository folder contains the Syringe Pump GUI (henceforth GUI) application that allows to configure the Syringe Pump device, developed by the Scientific Hardware Platform at the Champalimaud Foundation.

 The Syringe Pump device is a Harp device and has all the inherent functionality of Harp devices.

-The GUI was developed using [.NET 6](https://dotnet.microsoft.com/), [Avalonia](https://avaloniaui.net/) with ReactiveUI and makes direct use of the [Bonsai.Harp](https://github.com/bonsai-rx/harp) library.
+The GUI was developed using [.NET](https://dotnet.microsoft.com/), [Avalonia](https://avaloniaui.net/) with ReactiveUI and makes direct use of the automatically generated Harp.SyringePump library that uses [Bonsai.Harp](https://github.com/bonsai-rx/harp) as a base reference.

 As with other Harp devices, the Syringe Pump can also be used in [Bonsai](bonsai-rx.org/) using the [Bonsai.Harp.CF](https://github.com/bonsai-rx/harp.cf) package.

 ## Installation